spiro-redhat/building-platforms/README.md

 # Building self serving platforms

-The [State of DevOps report 2023](https://www.puppet.com/resources/state-of-platform-engineering) from Puppet Labs revealed some interesting developments in the evolution of devops as a practice.
+The [State of DevOps report 2023](https://www.puppet.com/resources/state-of-platform-engineering) from Puppet revealed some interesting developments in the evolution of devops as a practice.
 A significant finding was the emergence of the plaform or more specifically platform engineering.
 Platform engineering can be generally considered as the development of a product aware infrastructure that provisions self service capbilities.
 Platform teams continually adapt and evolve those services and enable stream aligned teams to access those capabilities in a frictionless and automated way.
 Teams consuming the platform  are also aligned to the organisations vaule streams.
-The business outcome tends towards increased productivity through standardised practices, less work duplication, better security and ultimately, a better quality product.
+The business outcome tends towards increased productivity through standardised practices, less duplication of work, better security and ultimately, a better quality product.

 This blog demonstrates with exmaples how a self-serving encryption service may be incorporated as a platform service within your organisation or enterprise.
 The design goal is to address varied governance concerns across business units within the organsation through the imposition of boundaries that  isolate vaults from one another whilst remaining within the same overall deployment.
 By creating low resistance interaction between platform and stream aligned teams, the cognitive load of both is reduced therby permitting teams to focus on what matters most, the business.